 - THIS ELEMENT IS EMPTY

 Queen's is a very exciting place to be researching about the Portuguese-speaking world as this is a growing area here.
-The School of Modern Languages offers an interdisciplinary, outward-looking and open-minded research culture which is able to nurture and accommodate a diverse range of objects of study, approaches, and methods.
+The Modern Languages research cluster offers an interdisciplinary, outward-looking and open-minded research culture which is able to nurture and accommodate a diverse range of objects of study, approaches, and methods.

 Lecturer in Brazilian Studies